TUBÉREUSE

 View full details

 « In perfumery, the tuberose note is often used in an attention-grabbing way, to great effect.
-This one truly carries Le Galion’s DNA, at once very chic and capable of holding back.
-The pear and raspberry accord brings a fruity facet, before things take a floral turn with the rose and orange blossom, whose nuances support the tuberose.
+This one truly carries Le Galion’s DNA, capable of behaving but with a touch of mischief.
+Pear and raspberry blend with pink pepper to form a fruity spicy accord, before things take a floral turn with rose and orange blossom, whose nuances support tuberose.
 Meanwhile, the musk wraps everything up in the base notes. »

 Thomas Fontaine